rgee0/docs-1/docs/get-started/quickstart-ingresscontroller-cert-manager.md

 You can use [arkade](https://get-arkade.dev) or helm to install the various applications we are going to add to the cluster below. arkade provides an apps ecosystem that makes things much quicker.

+MacOS and Linux users:

 ```bash
 curl -sSLf https://dl.get-arkade.dev/ | sudo sh
 ```

+Windows users should install [Git Bash](https://git-scm.com/downloads) and run the above without `sudo.

 ## Create a Kubernetes cluster with KinD